JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 <span class="caption" STYLE="font-size:85%"> Gradient-based optimization is more efficient than gradient-free optimization.
 Both optimization algorithms minimise the same quadratic loss function.
 Color indicates performance or (inverse) fitness </span>

 Imagine you’re on a hike, trying to work your way up a mountain.
-Unfortunately, it's foggy, so you can see your immediate surroundings but not the mountain top.
+Unfortunately, it's a foggy day, so you can see your immediate surroundings but not the mountain top.
 In which direction do you decide to walk?
 Your intuition probably tells you to choose the direction in which the terrain around you rises most rapidly.
 And this intuition makes sense: without knowledge about the overall landscape, the immediate direction of steepest ascent is the most promising[^1].